sinequanon/webpack-react/README.md

 This will install the necessary node packages and then run the dev server.
 Once the server is up and running, point your web browser to :
 > `http://localhost:8080`

+The repo should simulate a fully working app that employs the following features:

+* A dev environment using [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) that supports hot module reloading with both css and js linting on the fly.
+* The ability to run a separate web-dev-server instance that can autorun tests in a separate browser
+* Prod deployment solution that can run code isomorphically (JS code runs on both client and server) so that a page can be pre-rendered from any entry point.

+### Things that need to be investigated

+Data access: Rails to aggregate all existing models for single point access?
+Exposes existing services?

 ## Packages Used
 The stack is composed of the following packages :